 The Tax Cuts and Jobs Act (H.R.
-1, “TCJA”) has been enacted into law.
-The bill contains many provisions affecting both individuals and businesses.
+1, “TCJA”) contains many provisions affecting both individuals and businesses.
 The main provisions affecting businesses are summarized below.
 Except where otherwise noted, all of these changes take effect January 1, 2018.

 The vast majority of smaller businesses are not organized as C corporations.
 Instead, they are pass-through entities.
 This includes sole proprietorships, limited liability companies, partnerships, and S corporations.
 These entities pay no taxes themselves.
 Instead, the profits from these businesses are passed through the entity and the owners pay tax on them at their individual tax rates.
 These rates are now higher than the 21% rate for C corporations—under the TCJA, the top individual tax rate is 37%.

 This is a personal deduction pass-through that owners can take on their returns whether or not they itemize.
-This deduction is scheduled to end on Jan.
-1, 2026.
-This complex deduction works as follows:
+This deduction is scheduled to end in 2026.
+All the amounts shown below are subject to annual adjustments.
+The deduction works as follows:

 A pass-through owner qualifies for an income tax deduction equal to 20% of net pass-through income if he or she: